 It’s understandable that, when it comes to the oceans, we mainly think about what’s happening up at the surface.
 Grim stories of the epic scale of plastic pollution often dominate the headlines, particularly when the world seems to react too slowly, or too feebly, to the crisis at hand.

 A new, comprehensive review in the journal Science has pointed out, in no uncertain terms, that another catastrophe is unfolding deep below those blue crests and troughs.
-Our oceans are being suffocated by our behavior; its deep reserves of oxygen are disappearing at a breakneck speed, and every major biological system on Earth is being detrimentally affected.
+Our oceans are being somewhat suffocated by our behavior; its deep reserves of oxygen are disappearing at a breakneck speed, and Earth's biosphere will soon begin to suffer the consequences if nothing is done to reverse the trend.

 The study concludes by suggesting that, “in the longer term, these conditions are unsustainable and may result in ecosystem collapses, which ultimately will cause societal and economic harm.”